 A careful treatment of the natural resources includes the economical treatment of drinking water.

 The reduction of the contaminant loads of wastewater forms the condition for safer quality and supply of drinking water.
 Mechanical parts of conventional wastewater treatment technique clean the water by the physical process of sedimentation only, by what the firm and the liquid phases of the wastewater get separated.
 Biological parts of the plants use microorganisms to clean the wastewater.
-ECA, expanded clay pellets , constitutes an ideal area of settlement for these microorganisms.
+Expanded Clay Aggregate, expanded clay pellets , constitutes an ideal area of settlement for these microorganisms.

 For the wastewater-biofiltration

 The wastewater-biofiltration, in whose case the vented filter is filled with rough ECA, can look back on experiences which go back to eighties.
 In most cases, one chooses the sphere-shaped expanded clay eca with specific surfaces of 800 to 900 m2/m3 for 4-8 mm.
 For this reason, considering relatively small box dimensions, a high biomass concentration is attained as well.
 This is accompanied by a saving of space and costs.
 Furthermore, smaller particle sizes come into operation, which feature larger surfaces indeed, but also augment the filter's tendency to clog. eca is mainly used in big clarification plants in the biological level in order to reduce the concentration of nitrogen and phosphate in the wastewater.
 Moreover, eca is suitable for small clarification plants and botanic wastewater treatment plants as well.

 ECA serves as an area of settlement for microorganisms.